Interacting Regional Policies in Containing a Disease: Simulation Details

 \section{Simulation Details}

 To illustrate the processes described in the main text, we run several simulations.
 First, we construct a large network with many jurisdictions.
 We directly study the content of the theorems with several versions of $(k,x)$ quarantines with an SIR infection process on a network.
-We use the same process and network to show the issues with regional containment, studying regional and adaptive policies.
+We use the same process and network to show the issues with jurisdictional policies, studying reactive and proactive policies.